dnanexus/dxCompiler/doc/ExpertOptions.md

 ```

 <!-- TODO edit example to use <project id>:<workflow id> once dxpy supports that -->
-Example: publishing a global workflow from a compiled workflow.
+Example: publishing a global workflow from a local workflow.
 The global workflow's name will match the WDL workflow name.
-The global workflow's version must be set with `--version`, since a non-global workflow has no such property.
-If `--bill-to` is not specified, the publishing user's default billTo will be assumed.
+The global workflow's version must be set with `--version`, since a local workflow does not have a `version` property.
+If `--bill-to` is not specified, your default billing account will be assumed.
 ```
 dx build --globalworkflow --from <workflow id> --version <version> --bill-to <user-xxxx | org-yyyy>
 dx publish globalworkflow-<workflow name>/<version>